siyabuilds/react-counter/README.md

 ### Key Files:

 - `Counter.js`: Contains the logic for managing the counter (increment and decrement).
+- `Header.js`: Contains the theme toggle switch and header title.
-- `App.js`: The main React component that renders `Counter.js` and includes any additional functionality.
+- `App.js`: The main React component that renders `Counter.js` and `Header.js`.
 - `App.css`: The file where you define your app's styles.
 - `favicon.svg`: The app icon used in the browser tab.

 ## Future Implementations

-There are some future features and improvements planned for this app:
+There is just one future feature and improvement planned for this app:

-- **Dark Mode Toggle**: Implement a button that toggles between light and dark themes for a better user experience.
 - **Accessibility Enhancements**: Improve accessibility by adding keyboard navigation and support for screen readers.

 ## Support